Chuck Austen: Career

 Austen returned to comics in 2001, feeling burnt out after finding little success in the film and television industry.
 He began looking at comics again and sent samples of his art to Marvel Comics editor-in-chief Joe Quesada, who was impressed enough to offer Austen the chance to illustrate the new Marvel Knights Elektra series, written by Brian Michael Bendis.
 He would remain as the title's artist until Elektra #8.
-Soon after being commissioned he also began writing and illustrating the weekly maxi-series U.S. War Machine for then-recently launched Marvel MAX imprint.
+Soon after being commissioned, he also began writing and illustrating the weekly maxi-series U.S. War Machine for then-recently launched Marvel MAX imprint.
 The series drew controversy not only for its violent content, but also because it debuted the day after the September 11, 2001 attacks.
 In 2003, Austen followed up with U.S. War Machine 2.0, which was published the day after U.S. President George W. Bush's March 17, 2003 ultimatum to Iraqi President Saddam Hussein to leave Iraq, prompting Austen to jokingly comment, "I feel like I should stop doing this book so the world will stay at peace."
 Using the creative liberties provided due to the fact that series was set outside the mainline Marvel Universe, Austen wrote Rhodes' boss Tony Stark as more pacifist and business-minded than his mainstream counterpart, and Rhodes himself as the proactive protector.
 Also in 2003, Austen launched another series for Marvel MAX, the six-issue The Eternal with artist Kev Walker, a reimagining of Jack Kirby's Eternals.

 In 2002, Austen took over Uncanny X-Men with issue #410 and remained on the title until #443.
 The two-year run was the most lengthy writing assignment in Austen's mainstream career, although it was not well received by the fans of the franchise.
 His controversial run saw the return of Havok and Polaris to the X-Men, the introduction of Havok's love interest Annie Ghazikhanian, and the addition of several existing characters to the X-Men team, including Northstar, Juggernaut, M, and Husk.
 The most controversial storyline revealed the identity of Nightcrawler's father: an immortal mutant known as Azazel.
-Austen moved to New X-Men as part of the ReLoad initiative, and wrote the series for nine issues.
+Austen moved to New X-Men as part of the X-Men Reload initiative, and wrote the series for nine issues.
 During this run, he showcased the beginning of the relationship between Cyclops and Emma Frost following the death of Jean Grey and introduced new versions of the character Xorn and the Brotherhood of Evil Mutants.
 Michael Aronson of Silver Bullet Comics, while praising Austen's characterization of Professor X and Annie Ghazikhanian, excoriated Austen for what Aronson saw as his obsession with relationships and sex, and the sexist nature of his characterization of Husk.
 According to Thor K. Jensen of UGO Entertainment, fans disliked the romantic pairing of Angel and Husk; Jensen cites that storyline as emblematic of critical reception to Austen's run on X-Men.